Book Club

 - Meeting Highlights and Discussion Points -

-After drinking a can coffee maybe only an hour before, I order a drip coffee at the cafe.
+After drinking a can coffee maybe only an hour before, I order a pour over at the cafe.
 I suffer from a caffeine-induced headache for the rest of the day.
 I also order a chocolate muffin to share.

 We share our earliest memories.
 A birthday party at grandma's, an old friend, a moonlit room.
 Are our earliest memories really ours or were they recounted to us later in life?